Guide to Buying a Duplex: Is It a Good Investment?

 Estimate a Mortgage Payment for a Duplex

-Now that you know about the pros and cons of owning a duplex, if you’re still interested in the idea of purchasing one, use the mortgage calculator below to get an estimate of what future mortgage payments would be.
+Now that you know about the pros and cons of owning a duplex, if you’re still interested in the idea of purchasing one, use the mortgage calculator below to get an estimate of what the mortgage for duplex properties would cost each month.

 Recommended: 25 Things to Know When Renting Out an Airbnb

 Other options for a buyer who plans to occupy one of the units is a 2-, 3-, and 4-unit (multifamily) home FHA loan, a VA loan, or conventional financing.
-(Investors are limited to conventional mortgage loans.)
-FHA loans can be a good choice for first-time home buyers, or those with less-than-perfect credit.
+FHA loans can be a good choice for first-time homebuyers and anyone with less-than-perfect credit.

-Check out our first-time home buyers guide for additional information on mortgages, loans, and closing costs.
+Check out our first-time homebuyer guide for additional information on mortgages, loans, and closing costs.

 Applicants may be able to use projected rental income to qualify for a loan.
 For rental income to be taken into account, though, renters usually must have already signed a lease.
 And not all of the projected income applies; a percentage is usually subtracted to account for maintenance and vacancies.